HEP-FCC/FCCAnalyses/examples/basics/README.md

 Each example is a stand-alone script for demonstration purposes, and does not make assumptions on a specific physics case.
 To understand how to write a full analysis with the FCCAnalyses framework please have a look at (insert a link to documentation about code class-structure) - the examples here only illustrate specific technical functionalities.

-By calling `python <example>.py` you can run the specific example over the integrated test file found in the testdata directory, and it will create a new directory in your current working directory with the name of the example to write the output to.
+By calling `python <example>.py` you can run the specific example over the integrated test file found (add the testdata directory), and it will create a new directory in your current working directory with the name of the example to write the output to.
 If you prefer to run over your own input file or a different output directory you can run with options:

 `python <example>.py -i <path_to_your_inputfile> -o <path_to_your_outputdir>`